katiemorrisfx/KMFX-scripts/docs/kmfx_paintpresets.md

 You can share your presets with other users or move them to another computer, just copy the whole presets folder to the new location.

-Note: We are still tweaking the optional path feature.
-Saving and loading should be possible, but in some instances, loading does not happen.

-- Can be run from KMFX menu: No
+- Can be run from KMFX menu: Yes
 - Can be run from keybind: YES